coreos/rkt/CONTRIBUTING.md

 CoreOS project docs should follow the [Documentation style and formatting guide](https://github.com/coreos/docs/tree/master/STYLE.md).
 Thank you for documenting!

+*Note*: rkt embeds footers which report data to Google Analytics.
+We encourage people to remove this code by running the python script `scripts/docs/analytics-footer.py remove` if you don't like that sort of thing.
+If you choose this route you will need to selectively add your changes, using `git add -e <filename>` or your git gui of choice, to avoid merge conflicts.

 ### Format of the Commit Message

 We follow a rough convention for commit messages that is designed to answer two